 An X-ray technician whom I met told me that she had suffered from juvenile rheumatoid arthritis for many years and was about to undergo her twelfth operation for this condition.
 I mentioned that ketogenic diets often can be helpful for relieving symptoms of rheumatoid arthritis.
 Her response was, “I’m just so used to having this problem.”

 My husband, Sol Ta Triane, often states this Buddhist aphorism: “The way is easy, but you still have to do it.
 Your way is hard, but you still have to stop it.”

-Much information is available about the advantages of eating a low carbohydrate, healthy fat diet.
+Much information is available about the advantages of eating a low carbohydrate/high fat diet.
 Despite hearing about the myriad benefits, however, many people are still reluctant to try it.

 Why is it that people, although uncomfortable in their current state, are unwilling to change their way of living?

 The eccentric philosopher George Gurdjieff said that it is very difficult to give up one's own imaginary suffering.
 People will renounce various pleasures, but they will not give up their imaginary suffering.
 They have become attached to their suffering.
 They have decided to keep it.

 Many people prefer to talk about their problems, rather than taking actions that will result in tangible, measurable benefit.

 In order to switch to a low carb ketogenic or carnivore diet, you’ll have to be the type that can think independently.
 You’ll need the strength to go against the masses of influences promoting a plant-based, high carbohydrate, low fat diet.
 You will need to be able to go contrary to societal and cultural fashions regarding food choices.